vasilakisfil/Introspected-REST/README.md

 * what are the attributes of the response
 * what is the data type of the temperature value (float, double, integer, bignum etc)

-We feel that although this could be true, in practice it would never happen.
+We feel that although this is true, most APIs are not as simple as that.
-Specifically, as we mentioned creating a new Media Type should be avoided.
+Moreover such APIs can't actually be evolved without releasing a new Media Type and breaking the existing API clients.

-But even then, this API is blocked in terms of evolvability.
-There is no way of introducing change, which essentially breaks REST's axioms.
+There is no way of introducing change, which essentially breaks REST's principles.

+However we are pragmatic: we understand that such APIs will exist and engineers want to spend as less time as possible to build such APIs.
+Introspected architecture solves that by serving hypermedia information on side and in an incremental way without breaking the simplicity.

 ### 8.2.
 A JSON API back in time
 A JSON-based API built around 2006 would return just data.
 No hypermedia, no HATOEAS, only data.